Dooloomai is run by a dedicated committee who provide decades of wisdom and experience to our organisation.

 Tim supports Dooloomai as Secretary and committee member and is committed to promoting and developing BAT in Tasmania.

-Jen works with young people, as a Youth Worker and Outdoor Healthcare Facilitator.
+Jen works with young people, as a Youth Worker and Outdoor Healthcare Practitioner.

 Jen is inspired by the opportunities intentional outdoor experiences offer people dealing with adversity.
 Time in nature and connection with others is a powerful tool for fostering wellbeing.
 Jen has witnessed participants see themselves anew, get a chance to relax, experience optimism, connect effectively and meaningfully with others, marvel at nature, be invigorated, unplug from technology and urban life, and plug into their own abilities and potential.

 Jen brings training in Therapeutic Crisis Intervention, Cultural Awareness training, and a lifetime in the bush with others to her work.